jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

 Effective logging is the cornerstone of observability.
 In a microservices environment, where requests may traverse multiple services, logs are the primary tool for debugging, monitoring, and tracing application behavior.
 To be effective, logs must be structured (machine-readable) and logging itself must not become a performance bottleneck.

 * **Tool Selection:** This template recommends and implements **Pino** as the default logging library.
-While other libraries like Winston are highly capable, Pino is specifically optimized for speed and low overhead, making it an ideal choice for high-throughput microservices where performance is critical.
+Pino is specifically optimized for speed and low overhead, making it an ideal choice for high-throughput microservices where performance is critical.
 It produces structured JSON logs by default, which is the preferred format for modern log aggregation and analysis platforms.
 * **Implementation Strategy:**
   * **Centralized Configuration:** A logger instance is configured in a dedicated file (e.g., `/config/logger.ts`).
 This configuration sets the log level based on the environment (e.g., `info` in production, `debug` in development) and configures log redaction.
   * **Request Correlation:** A lightweight middleware is used to inject the logger instance into every request object (`req.log`).
 This middleware also generates a unique `requestId` for each incoming request, which is then included in every log message generated during the lifecycle of that request.
 This allows for easy filtering and tracing of all log entries related to a single API call.